 To help offset revenue losses, the federal government has partially compensated county-supported hospitals that treat disproportionately large numbers of Medicaid beneficiaries.
-These are known as Medicaid Disproportionate Share Hospital (DSH) payments and in FY 2019, the federal share of DSH payments was \$19.7 billion.
+These are known as Medicaid Disproportionate Share Hospital (DSH) and in the federal share of DSH payments was billion.